nlargueze/gitext/README.md

 ### `gitt release`

-Performs a release by generating the changelog, creating a commit, tagging the commit, pushing the tag, and optionally pushing to origin.
+Performs a release.

-1. Commits the current changes (if any).
+1. Check if the repo has uncommitted changes.
-2. Creates a tag with the new version.
+2. Generate the changelog.
-3. Generates the changelog.
+3. Bump the package(s) version.
-4. Commits the changelog.
+4. Commit the changes.
-5. Optionally, pushes the commit/tag to the remote.
+5. Tag the commit as the next version.
-6. Optionally, push to another branch.
+6. Optionally, push the tag and the commit to origin.